 We would strongly recommend that parents implement some type of budgeting system following divorce.
-Many parents who simply bought what they wanted to before the separation and then tallied or sorted it all up later may find that they don't have the financial wiggle room to do this anymore.
-Continuing this carefree spending habit gets a lot of newly single parents in trouble.
+Many parents who simply bought what they wanted to before the separation and then tallied or sorted it all up later may find that they don’t have the financial wiggle room to do this anymore.
+Continuing such carefree spending habits gets a lot of newly single parents in trouble.
 Sit down and figure out what income you have coming in, and then be sure to budget a specific amount of money for each necessity.

 C) Update contact information

-Don't forget to update school contact lists or other emergency information on the kids that is kept on file by schools, child care centers, and any other child-oriented organization such as little league or dance studios.
-You might also have information of your own that needs to be updated, such as employer info, contact information for organizations you're a member of, any storage lockers or bank deposit boxes you might have, and other such businesses that need to be able to reach you.
+Don’t forget to update school contact lists or other emergency information for the kids that is kept on file by schools, child care centers, and any other child-oriented organization such as little league or dance studios.
+You might also have information of your own that needs to be updated, such as employer info, contact information for organizations you’re a member of, any storage lockers or bank deposit boxes you might have, and other such businesses that need to be able to reach you.

 D) Update tax information